Huegoxaga/notes/cloud-services/aws.md

 - run `amplify status` check the status of running services
 - run `amplify delete` delete all the environments of the project from the cloud and wipe out all the local files created by Amplify CLI
 - run `amplify remove <Resource>` to remove local files related to existing backend services
+  - Before removing an auth service, turn off the auth setting in the API service first
 - run `amplify update <Resource>` to update local files related to existing backend services
 - run `amplify help` to see more options
 - run `amplify push` to deploy local changes to the cloud including the creation, update and removal of any services